 Sales are based on a number of factors that may or may not be in your control.
 Your marketing and branding efforts might work wonders, or they might not.
 A product you sell might be a hit during the holiday season, or it might not.
 Science, art, and luck all play a role.

 Costs, on the other hand, are mostly within your control.
-Are your costs highly variable and occasionally interfering with your business?
+Once you've clearly separated your business and personal expenses, it's time to ask yourself a few things: Are your operating costs highly variable and occasionally interfering with your business?
 Consider cutting deals that turn your utility bills into flat rates that you can plan for.
 Are you constantly losing inventory or having to shut down operations due to malfunctioning equipment?
 Tracking software can help you better manage your important asset investments.

 Pay your vendors early to reap early payment discounts.
 Reduce hours in slow seasons.
-Basically, do what you can to control your costs and keep them as consistent as possible.
+Basically, do what you can to control and cut your operating costs, and keep them as consistent as possible.
 From there, you can focus on boosting sales.